 GoldenBiotech plans to submit an investigational new drug (IND) application to the US Food and Drug Administration (FDA) for the Phase II clinical trials of Antroquinonol as the first-line treatment of AML.

-Apart from this, Antroquinonol being evaluated in a Phase II clinical trial for treating mild to moderate Covid-19 in hospitalised patients in the US.
+Apart from this, Antroquinonol is being evaluated in a Phase II clinical trial for treating mild to moderate Covid-19 in hospitalised patients in the US.

 This is the first Taiwanese new drug approved by FDA for the Phase II clinical trial in Covid-19.

-In previous preclinical studies, Antroquinonol demonstrated anti-viral, anti-inflammatory and anti-fibrotic characteristics, hinting at its potential in becoming a successful treatment option for Covid-19 induced pneumonia.
+In previous preclinical studies, it demonstrated anti-viral, anti-inflammatory and anti-fibrotic characteristics, hinting at its potential in becoming a successful treatment option for Covid-19 induced pneumonia.

-Myeloblasts with Auer rods seen in AML Credit: Paulo Henrique Orlandi Mourao.
+Myeloblasts with Auer rods seen in AML.
+Credit: Paulo Henrique Orlandi Mourao.

 PR: